Everything businesses need to know about account takeover (ATO) fraud

 - Improve retention and customer loyalty.

 And it’s not just one or two potentially anomalous events Kount’s network can identify.
-The Identity Trust Global Network links signal data from 32 billion annual interactions across 250 countries and territories, over 75 industries, and over 50 payment processors and card networks.
-The result is businesses can block payments fraud and account takeover prevention in real time.
+The Identity Trust Global Network links signal data from billions of annual interactions across 250 countries and territories, over 75 industries, and over 50 payment processors and card networks.
+So businesses can block payments fraud and account takeover attacks in real time.

-In the policy and customization layer, businesses can customize user experiences and reduce friction.
-And they can do it by identifying users based on a dataset of common characteristics, such as user type (i.e., loyal, VIP versus trial users), device specifics, IP risk, geolocation, and more.
+Kount Control customers can customize user experiences and reduce friction.
+And they can do it by identifying users based on common characteristics, such as user type (i.e., loyal, VIP versus trial users), device specifics, IP risk, geolocation, and more.

-For use cases that require additional security or mobile-first support, Kount customers can access Equifax Secure MFA.
-Equifax Secure MFA links a user’s mobile number and device or SIM card through a dynamic hyperlink delivered via SMS.
-This MFA option confirms that the user engaging with the business application possesses the device and SIM associated with the phone number, providing an additional layer of identity trust.
+For example, Kount customers can access Equifax Secure MFA.
+Equifax Secure MFA links a user’s mobile number, device, or SIM card through a dynamic hyperlink delivered via email or SMS.
+This MFA option confirms that the user engaging with the business possesses the device, SIM, or email associated with the customer account.

-Kount’s Control’s reporting and data presentation layer provides multi-dimensional data and real-time reporting that can reveal valuable customer insights.
-Kount customers can use these insights to fine-tune business policies and further customize experiences.
-The reporting and data layer provides login trend data, including device and IP information.
-Quickly identifying and reporting on failed login attempts, risky IPs, compromised accounts, and inbound anomalies allows businesses to stop account takeover attempts.
+Kount’s Control’s data presentation capabilities provide real-time reporting that can reveal valuable customer insights.
+Access reports on login trend data, including device and IP information, in real time.
+Quickly identifying and reporting on failed login attempts, risky IPs, compromised accounts, and inbound anomalies helps businesses identify and reinforce protection policies.

 And customers can customize Kount Control’s decision responses to send specific response data back to the business’s internal systems.
 This flexibility allows internal teams to automate processes based on Control’s output data.
 Overall, Kount Control’s reporting capabilities can reveal valuable customer insights that businesses can use to fine-tune business policies and further customize experiences.